node-prism/arc/README.md

 ## Finding

-arc's query syntax is simple and, combined with its boolean operators, allows for wildly complex yet readable queries.
-These boolean operators, outlined below, may seem familiar if you've used either [MongoDB](https://www.mongodb.com) or [NeDB](https://github.com/louischatriot/nedb).
+arc's query syntax is uncomplicated and, with the many builtin boolean operators, enables the creation of complex yet intelligible queries.
+These boolean operators, described below, may seem familiar to those who have experience with either [MongoDB](https://www.mongodb.com) or [NeDB](https://github.com/louischatriot/nedb).

 See the [finding tests](tests/specs/finding/basic.test.ts) for more examples.